charakajg/marshr/README.md

 ## Case

-A reputed consultancy firm which recently extended its services to Mars is facing a lot of challenges out of home planets.
+A reputed consultancy firm which recently extended its services to Mars is facing some challenges out of its home planet.

 One of its major challenge is how to deal with all the CVs they receive from Earth.